What hiring managers actually look for

 Frequently asked questions

-How long should a sales resume be?
+How long should a salesperson resume be?

-What CRM tools should I list?
+What POS and CRM tools should a salesperson list?

 Build your sales resume now